 An easy overview and simple way to think of the scale: filters with higher MERV ratings are better.
 They are better because they can capture both small and large particles circulating through the air.
 While MERV ratings are on a scale from 1-20, the standard rating consideration for residential use is between 5-16.

 Why Use a MERV 13 Filter?

 MERV 13-16 filters, the highest ratings for residential filters, capture particles as small as 0.3 microns.
-This means that these filters will also capture smaller mold, smoke and allergen pollutants in addition to bacteria and virus particles.
-Now more than ever, we know how important it is to make sure our air filters can capture and filter out airborne viral particles.
-MERV 13-16 filters also rank higher because they are more effective at capturing and filtering larger particles–making them the better option overall.
+These filters can capture smaller mold, smoke and allergen pollutants in addition to bacteria and virus particles.
+Now more than ever, we know how important it is for our air filters to capture airborne viral particles.
+MERV 13-16 filters also rank higher because they are more effective at capturing and filtering larger particles.
+This makes them the better option overall.

 The Winner Is